Yuraygir Coastal Walk

 We start our day with a 2.3km stroll around the Corkwood and Scribbly Gum walking track before a hearty breakfast.

-After packing up, we have a stretch of beautiful coastline that takes us to Corindi River, with Red Rock Headland in the distance.
+This is our last morning, and we can take it easy.
+We have a 6.8km stroll from camp to the Corindi River, mostly along the beach.
+It’s a great time to reflect on the journey, enjoy one last swim and say goodbye to the ever-present dolphins.
 We take another small boat ride across the river and celebrate the completion of our walk when we hit dry land again.

-We’ll spend some time exploring Red Rock Headland before departing, and with a surprise lunch stop on the way back to Yamba at an iconic Clarence Valley location, arriving back in Yamba by mid-afternoon.
+Our transport collects us from Red Rock and we have a delicious lunch on the way back to Yamba at an iconic Clarence Valley location, arriving back in Yamba by mid-afternoon.

 Yuraygir Coastal Guided Walking Hikes With Connect Adventures.
 Byron Bay Coast, Northern NSW, Australia.